FormidableLabs/builder/README.md

 in diagnosing archetype issues and script / file paths, especially when using `npm` v3.

+### Environment Variables

+Builder clones the entire environment object before mutating it for further execution of tasks.
+On Mac/Linux, this has no real change of behavior of how the execution environment works.
+However, on Windows, there are some subtle issues with the fact that Windows has a case-insensitive environment variable model wherein you can set `PATH` in a node process, but internally this is transformed to set `Path`.
+Builder specifically handles `PATH` correctly across platforms for it's own specific mutation.

+However, if your tasks rely on the Windows coercion of case-insensitivity of environment variables, you may run into some idiosyncratic problems with tasks.

 ### Alternative to `npm link`

 In some cases, `npm link` can interfere with the order of resolution.
 If you